 The same rules for motorboats apply to personal watercraft with the following additions.

-- The operator and any passengers onboard a personal watercraft must wear a personal flotation device (life jacket) Type 2 or Type 3 at all times.
+- The operator and any passengers onboard a personal watercraft must wear a life jacket Type 2 or Type 3 at all times.

 - Do not ride a personal watercraft without a code of practice (Ride Smart) sticker correctly affixed.
 Ride Smart stickers are available free of charge from any Service SA customer service centre.
 The sticker reminds the operator of rules which are specific to PWC and are a legal requirement.